New Mall Curfew Rules For 100 Malls: Parents Or Chaperones For People Younger Than 18 During Night Hours Gets Backlash [Video]

 As reported by Tronc, Fox Valley Mall came up with a similar policy that means teens need their parents or another adult with them if they want to hang out at that mall.
 The rule states that people younger than 18 years of age need someone 21 years of age or older as a part of their “Parental Escort Policy” days.
 It’s not clear when those days will be — but the mall might enforce those rules during the hours of 4 p.m. to 9 p.m.
 A Facebook post from the mall explained that up to four young people could be supervised by an adult 21 years of age or older, and even those from 18 to 25 years of age should come prepared to show ID to prove their age.

-Approximately 100 malls have used curfews, reports the East Bay Times, in order to try and prevent violence from happening as has happened in the past.
+Approximately 100 malls have used curfews, reports the East Bay Times, to try and prevent violence from happening as has happened in the past.

 As expected, the mall curfew isn’t sitting well with some people.
 A sampling of social media comments about new mall curfew and chaperone rules can be read below.